PaulRBerg/prb-math/README.md

 - [x] Offers advanced math functions like logarithms, exponentials, powers and square roots
 - [x] Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
 - [x] Bakes in overflow-safe multiplication and division
-- [x] Gas efficient, without compromising on user-friendliness
+- [x] Gas efficient, but still user-friendly
 - [x] Well-documented via NatSpec comments
 - [x] Thoroughly tested with Hardhat and Waffle